saleor/storefront/apps/saleor-app-checkout/README.md

 > **Warning**<br/>
 > The tunnel needs to be running in the background.
 Please don't kill it during the development.

+> **Note**<br />
+> Tunnel might break if you change your Internet connection.
+If you can't access the app from tunnel please restart it

 #### Alternative way to obtain the token

 Token can also be generated using the CLI command: